On the Visibility category of the Shafarevich--Tate group: Introduction

 \item For each curve $E$ found in the previous step, generating genus $2$ curves $C$ over $\Q$ whose Jacobian has real multiplication by $\sqrt{5}$ and $\Jac(C)[\sqrt{5}] \cong E[5]$; the main input here is the explicit models for genus $2$ Jacobians with RM by $\sqrt{5}$ \cite{cowan2024generic}.
 This provides the abelian variety $B$ as in part~\ref{item:3d_miminal_vis}, though it isn't guaranteed that $E$ will satisfy part~\ref{item:2d_miminal_vis}.

-\item From the candidate pairs $(E,C)$ from the output of the last step, we look for a $5$-congruent elliptic curve $F$ by using a result of Rubin--Silverberg \cite{rubin1995families}, such that the abelian surface $(E \times F)/\Delta$ (with $\Delta \simeq E[5] \simeq F[5]$ diagonally embedded in $E \times F$) satisfies the conditions of Fisher's result \cite[Theorem 2.2]{Fisher_vis7}. \end{itemize}
+\item From the candidate pairs $(E,C)$ from the output of the last step, we look for a $5$-congruent elliptic curve $F$ by using a result of Rubin--Silverberg \cite{rubin1995families}, such that the abelian surface $(E \times F)/\Delta$ (with $\Delta \simeq E[5] \simeq F[5]$ diagonally embedded in $E \times F$) satisfies the conditions of a result of Fisher \cite[Theorem 2.2]{Fisher_vis7} (which is a reformulation of a result of Agashe and Stein \cite[Theorem 3.1]{AgasheStein}). \end{itemize}